 Subsequent to approval of the correlation factors, the Executive Officer may make a determination that the original correlation factors are not valid.
 Such a determination may be based upon in-use emission data, including chassis and engine testing.
 Upon determination that the correlation factors for a specific engine family or test group are not valid, the manufacturer of the engine family or test group shall be subject to the enforcement testing requirements and costs of in-use compliance engine testing, as specified in section 2139(c)(1).

 (3) The manufacturer shall choose one of the procedures specified in subsections (c)(1) through (c)(2).
-The Executive Officer shall permit the use of alternative test procedures if the Executive Officer determines the alternative test procedure adequately predicts the exhaust emissions from the engine test procedure specified in section 1956.8, Title 13, California Code of Regulations.
+The Executive Officer shall permit the use of alternative test procedures if the Executive Officer determines the alternative test procedure adequately predicts the exhaust emissions from the engine test procedure specified in sections 1956.8 and 1956.8.2, Title 13, California Code of Regulations.
 Such a determination may be based upon correlation with test data from the engine test procedures.

 (4) The time limits specified in subsections (c)(1) and (c)(2) may be extended by the Executive Officer if the manufacturer demonstrates that the time limits specified could not be achieved due to reasons beyond the reasonable control of the manufacturer.

-(d) For heavy-duty engines and vehicles, in-use compliance emission tests shall be performed pursuant to section 1956.8, title 13, California Code of Regulations, “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles” incorporated by reference in title 13, California Code of Regulations, section 1956.8(b), and “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Otto-Cycle Engines and Vehicles” incorporated by reference in title 13, California Code of Regulations, section 1956.8(d).
+(d) For heavy-duty engines and vehicles, in-use compliance emission tests shall be performed pursuant to section 1956.8, title 13, California Code of Regulations, “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Diesel Engines and Vehicles” incorporated by reference in title 13, California Code of Regulations, section 1956.8(b), and “California Exhaust Emission Standards and Test Procedures for 2004 through 2026 Model Heavy-Duty Otto-Cycle Engines and Vehicles” incorporated by reference in title 13, California Code of Regulations, section 1956.8(d); and “California Exhaust Emission Standards and Test Procedures for 2027 and Subsequent Model Heavy-Duty Engines, Vehicles and Hybrid Powertrains” incorporated by reference in title 13, California Code of Regulations, section 1956.8.2(c).
 For heavy-duty vehicles and trailers certified to the GHG emission standards of section 95663, title 17, California Code of Regulations, in-use compliance emission tests shall be performed pursuant to section 95663, Title 17, California Code of Regulations.

 (e) For motorcycles, in-use compliance emission tests shall be performed pursuant to section 1958, title 13, California Code of Regulations.